Research / Product strategy / UX/UI Design / AI-assisted process

 1. Personal history

 Sizes and fit feedback from the user's own purchases, imported from email or added manually.
-The most accurate signal because it's specific to that person's body and preferences.
+Specific to that person's body and preferences.

 2. Open communities